 What is a 12 Step Program?

 The first 12 Step program began in 1938 through the international organization Alcoholics Anonymous.
 The 12 Steps program is founded in the belief that one can end his substance abuse through the act of surrendering to a chosen higher power.
-Through working the 12 Steps and deepening faith in the non-material world, men can break the cycle of addiction.
+Through working the 12 Steps and deepening faith in the non-material world, clients can break the cycle of addiction.

 Throughout the years, the 12 Step program has been implemented in numerous organizations including Heroin Anonymous, Cocaine Anonymous, Narcotics Anonymous, Adult Children of Alcoholics, and Codependency Anonymous.
 Almost 75% of all addiction facilities and centers provide a 12 Step program for their clients.
 Not only does the 12 Steps program provide an important structure for clients to follow during treatment, but it also connects them with the most accessible and affordable support program in their community.